ceph/ceph/doc/dev/ceph-volume/lvm.rst

 ``type``
 --------
-Describes if the device is a an OSD or Journal, with the ability to expand to other types when supported (for example a lockbox)
+Describes if the device is an OSD or Journal, with the ability to expand to other types when supported (for example a lockbox)

 Example::